 - In a large stockpot over med-high heat, saute onion and carrot for 5-7 minutes.
 (I use 3 Tbsp. water/veg broth for no-oil saute method.)

-- Add sweet potatoes, garlic, and paprika to the pot.
+- Add sweet potatoes, garlic, and smoked paprika to the pot.
 Stir and saute 1 minute.

-- Add vegetable broth, 3 cups water, and split peas.
+- Add vegetable broth and 3 cups water.

 - Salt to taste.
 Serve as is, or blend* (our favorite!)